cchitsiang/awesome-stars/README.md

 - [tgalal/yowsup](https://github.com/tgalal/yowsup) - The WhatsApp lib
 - [tgalal/wazapp](https://github.com/tgalal/wazapp) - Unofficial WhatsApp client for Meego/Harmattan
 - [etianen/django-herokuapp](https://github.com/etianen/django-herokuapp) - A set of utilities and a project template for running Django sites on Heroku.
-- [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of Python frameworks, libraries, tools, and resources.
+- [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of Python frameworks, libraries, tools, and resources
 - [pinry/pinry](https://github.com/pinry/pinry) - Pinry, a tiling image board system for people who want to save, tag, and share images, videos and webpages in an easy to skim through format.
 It's open-source and self-hosted.
 - [Suor/funcy](https://github.com/Suor/funcy) - A fancy and practical functional tools
 - [django-crispy-forms/django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms) - The best way to have DRY Django forms.
 The app provides a tag and filter that lets you quickly render forms in a div format while providing an enormous amount of capability to configure and control th